Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ### Why OpenBSD?

 Because it does the job simply, securely, and elegantly.
-It's ideal for a firewall/router role (I use it on my desktop and laptop).
+It's ideal for a firewall/router role (I use it on my desktop and laptop as well).
 OpenBSD is simply the most beautiful modern OS.
 I found it 20 years ago, (though I am still a novice) fell in love with it, and I have donated to the project.
 I hope this page contributes to the project by helping someone.

 ### Why not Linux or FreeBSD?